FunmiAkitoye/lynx-cases-website/README.md

 - [JavaScript]

 ## Purpose
-This project was created to practice web development and simulate a real-world e-commerce platform.
+This project was developed to simulate a real-world e-commerce platform and improve skills in frontend development, UI/UX design, and branding.

 ## Author
 Jesutofunmi Akitoye